nokitakaze/OVPN2AmneziaWG/README.md

 # OpenVPN to AmneziaWG Docker Server

-This is a Docker image for two OpenVPN servers (with and without TLS) that redirect their traffic to an integrated client for AmneziaWG.
-It enables you to establish an OpenVPN connection even in locations where, for some reason, the OpenVPN protocol does not work, but your devices are not configured for other protocols.
+This is a Docker image for three OpenVPN servers (with TLS, without TLS, and without TLS with password-only authentication) that redirect their traffic to a built-in client for AmneziaWG or XRay.
+This allows you to establish an OpenVPN connection even in locations where the OpenVPN protocol does not work for some reason, but your devices are not configured to use other protocols.

 **Amnezia VPN (along with the kernel module) must be installed on the Docker host machine**.
 Moreover, to use `install.sh`, you must have Ubuntu.
 Fortunately, **the Docker host can be a virtual machine**, such as VirtualBox.